 Ruthless Rule 3: If you need it or it will improve your life, you’re getting it! – No more fluffy gifts that people like, but only for a little while.
 While blenders aren’t ‘sexy’, a blender is something my Mom wants but won’t get for herself – so that (might) be what she’s getting!

 I have a few family members who are just getting started in the workforce and are moving into their own places.
-Target or Men’s Warehouse gift cards are, again, maybe not that attractive, but will they come in handy when you need that shower curtain, or that starter suit for your first interview?
+Target gift cards are maybe not that attractive, but will they come in handy when you need that shower curtain?
 You bet they will!

 Most importantly, my family members have loved these gifts.
 Heck, I already asked my Mom for an electric toothbrush for Christmas – yes, a toothbrush.
 I love the toothbrush she has and my dentist recommend an electric brush for me, but I don’t necessarily want to buy myself an electric toothbrush… so why not receive it as a gift?
 I will use it, and I will love it!
 Win-win!